Skip to content

 Optional multimodal scope

-Generated images are available through Runtime/Core workflows when AbstractVision is installed and configured.
+Generated images are available through Runtime workflows when a compatible image backend is installed and configured.
 Gateway also exposes a direct image generation endpoint that uses the Runtime/Core output-selector contract rather than a provider-specific image client.
-The route stores the generated image as a run artifact and emits abstract.media.image.generated with:
+The route creates a durable child run, stores the generated image as a run artifact, and returns event_name="abstract.progress" so thin clients can stream the child-run ledger for progress:

 • run_id, request_id, prompt

-• optional provider, model, size, width, height, and format
+• optional provider, model, size, width, height, format, batch count / n, seeds, and ordered lora_adapters

 If the active workflow runtime already has an AbstractCore LLM client, the route uses it.
-For tools-only workflows, the route can create a direct Runtime/Core client from request provider/model or ABSTRACTGATEWAY_PROVIDER / ABSTRACTGATEWAY_MODEL.
+For tools-only workflows, the route can create a direct Runtime/Core client from request provider/model or the execution-host capability route default.
 Unsupported or unconfigured deployments return a structured ok=false response instead of a failed run.

 KG memory